* Top-rated euro zone bond yields dip

 * ECB meets on Thursday

-LONDON, Sept 4 (Reuters) - Germany's short-dated government bond yields dipped to their lowest levels in over four months on Monday after the sixth and most powerful North Korean nuclear test a day earlier lifted demand for safe-haven assets globally.
+LONDON, Sept 4 (Reuters) - Germany's benchmark 10-year government bond yield fell back towards recent two-month lows on Monday after the sixth and most powerful North Korean nuclear test a day earlier lifted demand for safe-haven assets globally.